aarizat/blog/docs/posts/retries_with_requests.md

 ## To Sum up!

 As demonstrated, it's straightforward to implement retry logic for HTTP requests using the `requests` library.
 This is made possible by the `Retry` class from urllib3, which offers extensive configuration options.
-Try to use another parameters that were not cover in this post and let me know how it goes!.
+Experiment with parameters not covered in this post and see how they can fit into your use cases.

+Moreover, remember not to over-retry, as this can increase load on servers or even be perceived as a DDoS attack.
+Also, consider logging retries.
+When they occur, it's crucial for debugging.

 There are other retry libraries out there that you can use to implement retries for your requests, I will drop a list of some that I know: